Seattle Police Chief Carmen Best says City Council drove her decision to abruptly retire

 Seattle Police Chief Carmen Best’s decision to abruptly retire next month was driven by a City Council that didn’t consult her as they sought to cut the Police Department’s budget this summer and that showed a lack of respect for the department’s employees, Best said Tuesday.

 In a news conference with Mayor Jenny Durkan, Best said she realized she couldn’t bring herself to carry out officer layoffs the council voted for Monday.
 The chief had opposed the move, warning a rule mandating layoffs by reverse seniority would result in new, diverse officers losing their jobs.
-Council members had asked her to pursue a waiver allowing out of order layoffs.
+Council members had asked her to pursue a waiver allowing out of order layoffs, arguing cops with sustained misconduct complaints should be let go first.

 Flanked by Durkan and Deputy Chief Adrian Diaz, who Durkan will appoint as interim chief, Best read a thank-you email she received Monday night from a recently hired Black officer who she described as a “great young man.”